 If you want to abandon the walk in mid-morning there is an infrequent bus service along Felcourt Road at the southern tip of Dormans Park (Mon–Sat), but it will usually be quicker to head for one of the stations.

-If driving, there is no car park at Dormans and limited roadside parking.
+If driving, there is limited roadside parking at Dormans station but no car park.
 It would be simpler to park at Lingfield and take the train to Dormans (or do the preamble).
 Lingfield station car park costs £5.95 Mon–Sat, £2.25 Sun & BH (2019).

 Take the train nearest to 09:50 from Victoria to Dormans, or half an hour earlier (to Lingfield) if doing the pre-walk extension.